Dr Maryam Almohammad

 - Experience Conducting Anthropological Research

 Maryam's main specialism is language, identity, investment, ideology, pedagogy, and society.
-Her primary research explores TESOL in the Syrian context which is not widely represented in TESOL research.
-The study emerged out of her work experience where she noticed issues of injustice due to the role of foreign languages in accessing certain spaces, forms of knowledge, and positions.
+Her primary research explores the impact of languages on the identities of Syrian employees in global and Arab Knowledge Economies.
+The study emerged from her work experience, where she noticed issues of injustice due to the role of foreign languages in accessing certain spaces, forms of knowledge, and positions.
 This is why she conducted an ethnography that explores Syrian language learners’ identities, ideology, power and investment in English as a Foreign Language and English as a Lingua Franca contexts after graduation from university and enrolling in a senior Training Institute.
-She draws upon social and critical theories, Critical Discourse Analysis and the sociology of Bernstein and Bourdieu.
-The social turn in applied linguistics allowed her to investigate the questions of identity, ideology, pedagogy and investment in the English language which are not researched in a foreign language context, such as Syria.
+She draws upon social and critical theories, Critical Discourse Analysis, the sociology of Bernstein and Bourdieu and new literacies studies.
+The social turn in applied linguistics allowed her to investigate the questions of identity, ideology, pedagogy and investment in the English language, which are not researched in a foreign language context, such as Syria.

 - Experience Conducting Collaborative Art-based Research